greenm01/ec4x/docs/ec4x_specs.md

 ### 5\.1.4 Cloaking

-Cloaking offers an advantage to a Task Force in the initial round of space combat, both on the defensive and offensive.
+Cloaking offers an advantage in the initial round of space combat, both on the defensive and offensive.

-When defending a solar system, a cloaked Task Force is considered to be in ambush against invaders.
+When defending a solar system, cloaked units are considered to be in ambush against invaders.

-When attacking a solar system, a cloaked Task Force is considered to be a surprise to the defenders.
+When attacking a solar system, cloaked units are considered to be a surprise to the defenders.

 Roll for stealth in accordance with Section 2.4.3.
-Scouts present in opposing fleets provide a modifier to the roll.
+Scouts present in opposing forces have an opportunity to counter.

+**Important**: *Every cloaked fleet joining a Task Force must pass a stealth roll for the entire Task Force to be cloaked*.

 ## 5\.2 Task Force Assignment

-All of a player’s fleets arriving at a star system in the same turn, and fleets and squadrons already located in said system, are joined together into a single Task Force when battle commences.
-Fleets are temporarily disbanded and their collective squadrons fight under the Task Force as a monolith.
+*All* of a player’s fleets located in, arriving at, or moving through a star system in the same turn shall be joined together into a single Task Force when engaged in combat.

+Fleets are temporarily disbanded and their squadrons fight individually under a single Task Force.

 Task Forces assume the highest ROE of any fleet in the force.

 Fighter squadrons deploy to their player's respective Task Force as independent squadrons.

-Fleets that are cloaked, and remain undetected in accordance with Section 2.4.3, may continue traveling through jump lanes in a contested star system.
-Otherwise the fleet will join their player's respective Task Force for battle.
+*Every* cloaked fleet must be in compliance with section 5.1.4 in order for the entire Task Force to be cloaked for combat.
+Cloaked fleets that have pre-existing orders to travel through the solar system may continue their journey if they pass a stealth roll.

 Spacelift Command ships are screened behind the Task Force during combat operations and do not engage.

-Starbases remain in reserve to protect the colony from blockaid and direct attack, and do not join a Task Force for combat in open space.
+Starbases remain in reserve to protect the colony from blockade and direct attack, and do not join a Task Force for combat in open space.
 If a fleet has direct orders to guard a Starbase, they will also remain in reserve.

 ## 5\.4 Space Combat

+All fleets encountering enemy forces within a solar system, in the same turn, shall engage in combat.
+Players align their Task Forces for battle in accordance with Section 5.2.

+Squadrons and Spacelift Command ships may neither be re-assigned to new fleets during space combat nor during a retreat.
+Ships assigned to squadrons may not be reorganized during combat.

 ### 5.4.1 Rounds